Alexander Björk

-Alexander Karl Mikael Björk (born 7 June 1990) is a Swedish professional golfer who plays on the European Tour.
-He won the 2018 Volvo China Open, and has recorded runner-up finishes at the UBS Hong Kong Open, British Masters, DP World Tour Championship and Ras Al Khaimah Championship.
-In 2021, he finished 12th in the Race to Dubai.
+Alexander Karl Mikael Björk (born 7 June 1990) is a Swedish professional golfer who plays on the European Tour and PGA Tour.
+He won the 2018 Volvo China Open, and has recorded runner-up finishes at the UBS Hong Kong Open, British Masters, DP World Tour Championship, Ras Al Khaimah Championship and Omega European Masters.
+In 2023, he finished 5th in Race to Dubai Eligibility Ranking to receive a PGA Tour card.

 Professional career

 Björk turned professional as a teenager in 2009 and joined the Swedish Golf Tour, where he won his first event as a professional, the Swedish PGA Championship, in his rookie season.

 In 2012, Björk became the first golfer to list himself through Trade in Sports, an exchange for athletes, funding the launch of his professional career by pledging 10% of winnings to investors.

 Challenge Tour

 In 2013, he won the Arlandastad MoreGolf Open and finished 6th in the Nordic Golf League rankings to earn promotion to the Challenge Tour.
-His international break-trough season came in 2016, where he won the Le Vaudreuil Golf Challenge in France and secured a card for the European Tour through a seventh place on the 2016 Challenge tour rankings.
+His international break-through season came in 2016, where he won the Le Vaudreuil Golf Challenge in France and secured a card for the European Tour through a seventh place on the 2016 Challenge tour rankings.
 The season saw eight top-ten finishes including a tie for second at the Terre dei Consoli Open in Italy.
 He reached a rank of 181 on the Official World Golf Ranking.